Spawn (1997 film): Track listing

-Chart positions
+Charts

 Legacy

 Spawn is one of the first films to feature an African American actor portraying a major comic book superhero.

 Although preceded by other black superhero films such as The Meteor Man (1993), Spawn was the first to be based on a major comic book.
 Steel, starring basketball player Shaquille O'Neal based on a DC character, was also released later in the same month as Spawn.
 Writing in 2018, Barry Hertz of The Globe and Mail was critical of the fact that Michael Jai White was barely seen, and his face hidden by a mask or prosthetics.

 Unlike Blade (1998) which came later and was promoted based on the popularity of action star Wesley Snipes and happened to be based on a comic, Spawn was promoted based on the popularity of the McFarlane comic.
 Film critic Scott Mendelson says that Spawn and other films not only paved the way for films such as Black Panther but that success of Black Panther represents a return to the status quo.